saenuma/flaarum/README.md

 3. Run `sudo flaarum.keyp c` to get the key that would be supplied in any database request.

-4. Use the key when creating `flaarum.Client`
+4. Use the key when creating `flaarum.Client` in your programs.

 ## CLI